sandrich/bedrock-swarm/docs/concepts/agency.md

 # Understanding the Agency

 The Agency is the central orchestrator in Bedrock Swarm that manages communication between agents and coordinates their activities.
-Think of it as a virtual office where specialized AI agents work together to solve problems.
+Think of it as a virtual office where AI agents work together to solve problems.

 ## Agency Architecture